Building Regulations For chimney Installations

-You must notify Building Control prior to installing any chimney (unless you are approved to self certify, as are Hetas engineers).
+You must notify Building Control prior to installing any chimney (unless you are approved to self certify, such as HETAS engineers).

 Normally for most houses in the UK no extra ventilation is required when installing a stove rated at 5kW or less.
 For stoves above 5 kW a permanent air vent connected to the outside is required in the same room as the appliance.
 The size of the vent would normally need to be a minimum of 550mm² per kW above 5 kW. e.g. a stove rated at 7kW would need 550mm² x 2 = 1100mm².
 That would be a square opening approx 33mm x 33mm.

-The purpose of prividing extra ventilation for larger stoves is simply to ensure there is enough oxygen being supplied into the room to allow proper combustion in the stove.
+The purpose of providing extra ventilation for larger stoves is simply to ensure there is enough oxygen being supplied into the room to allow proper combustion in the stove.

 Note: The requirements regarding ventilation have been updated in the most recent version of the Regulations and are now based on the air permeability of the house.
 Houses built after 2008 should have an air permeability test result which you should be able to see at the time of purchase.
 In practical terms what is likely is that the newest houses will be very air tight, i.e. no gaps under doors etc., and so will have a greater requirement for extra ventillation.
 If the test result shows an air permeability of less than 5m³/h.m² then in these cases the requirement is 550mm² per kW, regardless of the total kW output of the stove.
 If in doubt please ask us for advice and we'll do our best to help.
 It is unlikely that a property built before 2008 will have an air permeability less than that so the normal procedure will apply to 99% of properties i.e. only stoves greater than 5kW need a vent.